Comac C919: Market

 In 2012 the C919 order book stood at 380 units worth US$26 billion, and averaging $ million per unit.
 FlightGlobal's Ascend market values in 2013 were $49.2 million for the Airbus A320neo, % less than its $100.2 million list price and $51.4 million for the Boeing 737 MAX-8, % less than its $100.5 million list price.

 The Chinese airlines that have placed orders for the C919 already have either the Boeing 737 or Airbus A320 in their fleets.
-In 2013, Chinese state-owned newspaper Global Times complained that an Aviation Week editorial about the bleak prospects for the aircraft "maliciously disparaged the future outlook for the C919".
+In 2013, an Aviation Week editorial written by Stanley Chao described the bleak prospects for the C919 due to COMAC's lack of experience in commercial aviation.
+In response, the Chinese state-owned newspaper Global Times complained that Chao's editorial "maliciously disparaged the future outlook for the C919".

 COMAC aims to take a fifth of the global narrowbody market and a third of the Chinese market by 2035.
 It expects 2,000 sales until 2037.
 The Financial Times commented that China considers the success of the plane a source of national pride.

 The newspaper also claimed in 2017 that the C919 was outdated by 10–15 years compared to the Airbus A320neo and Boeing 737 MAX 8, and would probably cost more to operate.

 Its range of 2,200–3,000 nmi fell short of the 3,400 and 3,550 nmi of the A320neo and the 737 MAX 8; the C919 payload-range and economics were similar to the current single-aisles, but would not be able to compete with the Neo and Max.

 In 2018, FlightGlobal forecast a total of 1,209 deliveries: 687 standard and 522 stretched variants, 85% of these in China.
 As of December 2024, all 16 operational C919 had carried more than one million revenue passengers.

 The 125% duty imposed by China in April 2025 on American imports to China, in retaliation for US President Trump's tariff hikes, significantly raised the cost of Boeing jets being sold to Chinese airlines.
 Due to this financial burden, analysts believed that Chinese airlines might begin to lean stronger towards domestic alternatives like COMAC, or towards Airbus planes.
 In May 2025, Ryanair CEO Michael O'Leary said his airline might consider acquiring COMAC planes in lieu of their planned 737 MAX orders if the tariffs led to an increase in the price of Boeing planes.
 In response, US lawmaker Raja Krishnamoorthi of the House Select Committee on the CCP asked O'Leary to retract his statements due to security concerns.